MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

 This lab should take approximately **45** minutes to complete.

+## Scenario

+You have to query management information from several computers.
+You start by querying the information from your local computer and from one test computer in your environment.

+## Objectives

+After completing this lab, you'll be able to:

+- Query information by using Windows Management Instrumentation (WMI) commands.
+- Query information by using Common Information Model (CIM) commands.
+- Invoke methods by using WMI and CIM commands.

+## Lab setup

+Virtual machines: **AZ-040T00A-LON-DC1** and **AZ-040T00A-LON-CL1**

+Username: **Adatum\\Administrator**

+Password: **Pa55w.rd**

+For this lab, you'll use the available virtual machine environment.
+Before you begin the lab, complete the following steps:

+1. Open **LON-DC1** and sign in as **Adatum\\Administrator** with the password **Pa55w.rd**.
+1. Repeat step 1 for **LON-CL1**.

 ## Exercise 1: Querying information by using WMI

+> **Note:** The `Get-WmiObject` cmdlet is only available in Windows PowerShell 5.1.
+In PowerShell 7, use `Get-CimInstance` instead (as shown in Exercise 2).
+Ensure you run this exercise in a **Windows PowerShell** console.

+### Scenario 1

+In this exercise, you'll discover repository classes and then use WMI commands to query them.

+The main tasks for this exercise are as follows:

+1. Query IP addresses.
+1. Query operating system version information.
+1. Query computer system hardware information.
+1. Query service information.

 ### Task 1: Query IP addresses